mig-calval/brain-tumor-detection/data/README.md

+The following is the original README file from the data source:

+### Cheng, Jun (2017): brain tumor dataset. figshare.
+Dataset. https://doi.org/10.6084/m9.figshare.1512427.v5

 This brain tumor dataset containing 3064 T1-weighted contrast-inhanced images from 233 patients with three kinds of brain tumor: meningioma (708 slices), glioma (1426 slices), and pituitary tumor (930 slices).
 Due to the file size